-When you’ve got yourself set up with a personalized workout program you’ve taken an important step towards kicking your health and fitness goals.
+When you’ve got yourself set up with a personalised workout program you’ve taken an important step towards kicking your health and fitness goals.
 If your program was set up by a qualified personal trainer you will have likely also been through some other important steps that will help ensure your success.

 Having a program is one thing.
 Getting it done on a regular basis so you can achieve awesome results is another.
 In today’s article, we’ll cover the most important factors to consider when it comes to getting your workout program done, and staying consistent with your habits over time.

 Think of these elements as a checklist for success and as important points to consider whether you’ve hired a personal trainer or not.
 You can use them as a reference for either your home or gym workout program.

 A plan could even be considered more important than your program itself.
 There’s no point in having a great program if you haven’t considered how it’s going to fit into your life.
 Here are some tips to get things off to a great start when it comes to planning your fitness sessions:

 Preparation is an important phase that takes you beyond planning, and ready for action.
 Some of the factors to consider when it comes to preparing to complete your workout program include:

 We all have different motivations for getting fit and it’s important to understand what your personal ones are.
 Your intrinsic motivation is all about the deep reasons behind your desire to be fitter and healthier.
 It is often called your “why”.
 Strong intrinsic motivation goes a long way towards ensuring you’ll be self-motivated to complete your exercise sessions.